joshs85/lxp-bridge/doc/HOLD_REGISTERS.md

   - **Unit**: 1W
   - **Range**: 50W-
   - **Description**: Sets the "Ptouser" limit for using battery power
+  - **Note**: This register may also serve as Smart Load Start SOC in some configurations.
+Current backup shows value 100, which could represent 100% SOC for Smart Load operation.

 - **Register 118**: VbatStartDerating
   - **Unit**: 0.1V